MicrosoftDocs/customer-voice/fp-docs/administer.md

 2. Select your username from the upper-right corner of the page.

-3. Select **Opt out of Forms Pro**.

-4. Select **Yes** in the confirmation message.
-When you opt out, you are redirected to the Microsoft Forms experience and are no longer able to edit surveys.
+3. Select **Switch to Forms**.
+When you switch to Forms, you are redirected to the Microsoft Forms experience and are no longer able to edit surveys.

+## Enable Forms Pro for users with Dynamics 365 enterprise license

+Microsoft Forms Pro is included as part of the Dynamics 365 enterprise license.
+A tenant with a Dynamics 365 enterprise license has 2000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+To purchase additional responses, see [Purchase additional responses for Microsoft Forms Pro users in a Dynamics 365 tenant](purchase.md#purchase-additional-responses-for-microsoft-forms-pro-users-in-a-dynamics-365-tenant).

+To enable Forms Pro:

+1. Sign in to Forms.

+2. Select your username from the upper-right corner of the page.

+3. Select **Switch to Forms Pro**.

 ## Turn off Forms Pro